The Jobs That Pay Over $100K a Year

 To make $100,000 or more in a blue-collar job, you might need to work for yourself, have a labor union behind you – or be willing to put your safety at risk.
 MarketWatch produced a list of blue-collar jobs that can lead to six-figure salaries.
 Job titles ranged from police sergeant to oil rig worker.

 - Oil rig workers: A bachelor's degree isn't required for oil rig foremen/superintendents, directional drillers, and oil rig managers, though these jobs usually require years of experience.
-Some oil workers can earn over $100,000, particularly with overtime pay.
-Working on a rig is very taxing work—it's labor-intensive, lonely and potentially dangerous and workers are compensated for these factors.
+Working on a rig is very taxing work—it's labor-intensive, lonely, and potentially dangerous and workers are compensated for these factors.
+Ziprecruiter.com reports that the average salary for oil rig workers is $74,897 but salaries can range from $18,500 to over $200,000 annually.